 So what is new in Windows 7 SP1 and Windows Server 2008 R2 SP1?
 Basically there are alot of hotfixes and two main things in Windows Server 2008 R2.

 My Name is Thomas Maurer.
 Microsoft MVP for Hyper-V. Work as a Cloud Architect for itnetx gmbh, a consulting and engineering company located in Bern/Switzerland.
-I am focused on Microsoft Technologies, especially Microsoft Private Cloud Solutions, Microsoft System Center, Microsoft Virtualization and Windows Azure.
+I am focused on Microsoft Technologies, especially Microsoft Cloud Solutions based Microsoft System Center, Microsoft Virtualization and Windows Azure.